pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 All members of the group have to participate in their presentation (for example presenting one block each) and be present to reply to questions by the lecturers.
 The time for the presentation is restricted to **10 minutes**.
 It is important that you learn to synthesize and summarize the project, please practice the presentation substantially because taking longer will affect the project grade.

-You can get guidance for your project on the designated sessions (09.01.2024 and ~~16.01.2024~~) or on discord up until the first project presentations date (23.01.2024).
-After that, no guidance will be provided via discord or email.
+You can get guidance for your project on the designated sessions (07.01.2025 and 14.01.2025).
+After that, no guidance will be provided via email.

 #### 4. Submit the final report